redhat-cop/infra-ansible/roles/ansible/tower/README.md

 - [manage-projects](manage-projects) role used to manage and populate Ansible Tower Projects ("Projects").
 - [manage-settings](manage-settings) role used to manage and configure Ansible Tower Settings ("Settings").
 - [manage-workflow-templates](manage-workflow-templates) role used to manage and Ansible Tower WorkFlow templates. ("WorkFlow").
+- [wait-for-tower-to-be-ready](wait-for-tower-to-be-ready) role used to wait for Tower to be ready.

 Example Inventory